Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 * `domainBaseDN` will be used as the default value for the `from` option in searches, see below.
 * `log` is an object holding the following log functions: `debug`, `info`, `warn`, `error` and `critical`.
   Each log function should be an async function taking arguments `data` and `req`.
-* `isSingleValued`: Attributes will be treated as single- or multi-valued depending on their schema.
+* `overrideSingleValued`: Attributes will be treated as single- or multi-valued depending on their schema.
   This optional parameter can be used to override schema information.
   If `exampleAttribute` is declared in the AD schema as multi-valued but no entity has more than one such value and you don't want to deal with an array, you can force treating it as single-valued as in the example above.